slatedocs/slate/source/includes/_KYCmerchant.md

 		</tr>
 	</table>

-## Feedback
+## Transaction Feedback

-All arguments are optional, although a JSON object must be provided.

-The following URLs are used to notify IdentityMind of the acceptance or rejection of an application by the merchant:
+The following URLs are used to provide feedback to IdentityMind as to the acceptance or rejection of an application by the merchant:

 `POST https://edna.identitymind.com/im/account/merchant/<transaction_id>/accepted`

 `POST https://edna.identitymind.com/im/account/merchant/<transaction_id>/rejected`

+<aside class="notice">All arguments are optional, although a JSON object must be provided.<br>The transaction may be a KYC or transfer.</aside>

 ##### Arguments